Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Introduction

 \section{Introduction}

 In the last several years, neural networks have increasingly been employed to provide a way to learn representations that generalize well in dense, low dimensional domains.
-Specifically in the field of computer graphics, coordinate based multi-layer perceptrons (MLPs) with ReLU activations have been vital for applications such as neural radiance fields (NeRF)~\cite{Mildenhall2020nerf} and shape occupancy~\cite{Mescheder2018occupancy}.
-These networks pass in dense, low dimensional input coordinates, and output the corresponding scene representation of color, shape, or density for various visual signals.
-Coordinate based MLPs are intriguing due to their severe spectral bias, meaning they are practically incapable of learning the high frequency components of the target signal~\cite{Mildenhall2020nerf}.
-This limitation can be overcome through a positional encoding of coordinates \(\boldsymbol{\mathrm{v}} \in \mathbb{R}^d\) comprised of high frequency sinusoids:
+Specifically in the field of computer graphics, multi-layer perceptrons (MLPs) with ReLU activations have been vital for applications such as neural radiance fields (NeRF)~\cite{Mildenhall2020nerf} and shape occupancy~\cite{Mescheder2018occupancy}.
+These networks are referred to as coordinate based MLPs, since they input dense, low dimensional coordinates, and regress the corresponding representation of color, shape, or density for various visual signals.
+For simplicity, we define a coordinate based MLP as a standard ReLU MLP whose task is regressing any low dimensional signal (e.g. a 1D sinusoid, 2D image, or 3D scene), where inputs \(\boldsymbol{\mathrm{v}} \in \mathbb{R}^d\) (typically \(d\leq3\)) are referred to as coordinates.
+Coordinate based MLPs are intriguing due to their severe spectral bias, meaning they are practically incapable of learning high frequency target signals~\cite{Mildenhall2020nerf}.
+This limitation can be overcome through a positional encoding \(\gamma(\boldsymbol{\mathrm{v}}) \in \mathbb{R}^{2dL}\) of coordinates comprised of high frequency sinusoids:

-where \(L \in \mathbb{N}\) determines the maximum frequency~\cite{tancik2020fourier,Rahimi2007}.
-This behavior calls into question the limitations of ReLU in dense settings, its relation to a large spectral bias, and how positional encoding overcomes it.
+where \(L \in \mathbb{N}\) determines the maximum frequency as well as encoding dimensionality~\cite{tancik2020fourier,Rahimi2007}.
+This behavior raises two important questions: What properties of neural network training dynamics induce spectral bias, and why does it become so severe in dense, low dimensional settings?

-Spectral bias is the behavior such that a simpler, lower frequency representation of the data is learned before the high frequency components, or local details.
-This phenomenon is of interest due to its impact on generalization, since it is believed that an implicit regularization biased towards lower frequency solutions avoids overfitting in over-parameterized networks.
-While spectral bias is generally believed to aid in generalization, in the coordinate based regime it becomes so severe that the network will essentially underfit the target signal (Figure 1).
+Spectral bias is the behavior such that neural networks learn a simpler, lower frequency representation of the target function before converging to the high frequency components, or finer details (see Figure 1 for an example).
+This phenomenon is of interest due to its impact on generalization, since it is believed that an implicit regularization biased towards lower frequency solutions avoids overfitting in over-parameterized networks~\cite{rahaman2019spectral}.
+While spectral bias is generally believed to aid in generalization, in the coordinate based regime it becomes so severe that the network will essentially underfit the target signal.